amnah/yii2-user/README.md

 **Note:** If you set up an ```authManager``` component for RBAC, then ```Yii::$app->user->can()``` will use that instead of this module's custom ```role``` table.

+### How do I add captcha to the forms?

+Check out this great 3-step [guide](http://yii2-user.readthedocs.org/en/latest/howto/adding-captcha.html)
+by [dektrium](https://github.com/dektrium).
+(Please note that the scenarios for the validation rules will depend on your project requirements.)

 ### How do I extend this package?

 You can extend the classes directly.
 Depending on which ones you need, set the proper config